KetchuppOfficial/Hash_Table/README.md

 ```
 and look what it will lead to.

-Callgrind arrives with good news!
+Callgrind arrives with great news!

 ![Version_4](Optimized/Version_4/Version_4.png)

 Comparing to Version_3, the boost is approximately 10,8%.
 Total boost is about 43,2%.

 As we see in the last picture, functions on lines 2-4 are already optimized.
-Optimizing *HT_Insert* isn't reasonalbe (as it was mentioned) I'm obviously not good enough to make *malloc*, *calloc*, *strlen* and *memcpy* better than they already are.
+Optimizing *HT_Insert* isn't reasonalbe (as it was mentioned).
+I'm obviously not good enough to make *malloc*, *calloc*, *strlen* and *memcpy* better than they already are.
 We can continue improving performance of *Divide_In_Words* but we won't.
 Firstly, this function is just a test for functions that work with hash table such as *HT_Insert* and *HT_Search*.
 That's why optimizing it won't optimize hash table itself.
 Secondly, apart from calling *HT_Search* and *HT_Insert* *Divide_In_Words* has conditional operators and a cycle.
 We could try to optimize them by implementing this function in the assembly language but gcc with -O2 flag would do a better job.
 So, Version_4 is the last one.

 ## Conclusion